Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 There are various reasons married couples might not agree on attending the same church.
 One spouse might say he has always belonged to his "home church" and he doesn't want to leave.
 The other spouse might not like the church for various reasons and wants to continue going to the church she belonged to before she got married.

 According to Genesis 2:24, "Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh."
 A husband and wife are supposed to “cleave together as one” after they marry.
 The couple is not cleaving if both partners attend different churches.
-If they don't cleave over spiritual things, they might not cleave on other things.
+If they don't cleave over spiritual things, they might not cleave over other things.
 Ideally, a married couple should attend the same church.
 However, it is better for them to attend two churches than not to attend any church at all.

 One couple contends that even though both of them are members of different churches, they attend special programs and services at the other's church.
 Another couple says they have two sermons to discuss on Sunday afternoon and two groups of people they have fellowshipped with.
 Therefore, they are getting double what married couples get who attend the same church.